hayata-suenaga/algorithms-exams/src/dynamicRod.md

 value sum.
 Remaining rod is an argument to the next subproblem.

 For example, if given a rod of length 3, a piece of length 1, length 2, or length 3 can be cut off.
-A rod of length 2, 1, and 0 will remain, correspondingly.
+A rod of length 2, 1, and 0 will remain, accordingly.

 If given a rod of length `s`, there are `s` ways to cut off one piece out of it.
 For each of the `s` choices, the max value that can be obtained is the sum of the value of the cut-off piece and the max value that can